-On 2 August Chris had arranged an OF Supper attended by all OFs within 50 miles of Cairns - Peter Hughes (G52-56) and his wife Janet, Louis Simon (BH72-75) and his wife Fiona and Chris' wife tropical flowers from their garden, orchids for the ladies and a personal commemorative booklet for each person.
+On 2 August Chris had arranged an OF Supper attended by all OFs within 50 miles of Cairns - Peter Hughes (G52-56) and his wife Janet, Louis picked up from our apartment at 6.15 and driven to Yorkeys Knob Boating Club.
+We had drinks outside before going upstairs to a separate room for our meal.
+Chris & Rebecca had done a fantastic job decorating the room with Aussie and Union Jack flags and the table with tropical flowers from their garden, orchids for the ladies and a personal commemorative booklet for each person.
 This personal booklet had a picture of me arriving at the airport, all our names, a picture of the wonderful board Chris held up at the airport and some Aussie translations of Latin sayings e.g. Carpe Diem = "My god!
 Would you just look at the size of that fish".
 This was all held together with ribbons in Fram colours.
 During the evening these booklets were circulated round for everyone to sign.
 After puddings, Chris and I made speeches - Chris's far more amusing than mine!